IssaHB/dlp_project_2025/README.md

 ### Isa
 - Prepared a dataset for odd galaxies (e.g., mergers, irregulars, etc.) and trained Model III of Ghaderi et al. (2025) on this dataset.
-- Computed the Zernike Moments (ZMs) from the original image dataset used by Ghaderi et al. (2025) for 45 different Zernike Polynomial orders and trained their Model I on these ZMs to illustrate the relationship between accuracy and ZP order.
+- Computed the Zernike Moments (ZMs) from the original image dataset used by Ghaderi et al. (2025) for 45 different Zernike Polynomial (ZP) orders and trained their Model I (Galaxy/Non-Galaxy Classifier) on these ZMs to illustrate the relationship between accuracy and ZP order.

 ### Madalena
 - Created a modified dataset by adjusting the voting threshold and trained all five models on this dataset.